 It’s vital that all practitioners develop a good understanding of how to use their professional skills to identify and assess the needs and strengths of children and families, and how agencies can work together to ensure that the right children get the right action at the right time.

 A guide to thresholds and practice for working with children and families in Waltham Forest will provide a foundation of knowledge for all practitioners, but it’s is the quality conversations that will build relationships and make a difference to children’s outcomes.
 These are conversations between practitioners and families, practitioners and their line managers, designated safeguarding leads, Early Help coordinators or with the MASH when they have concerns about specific children.

 Across Waltham Forest The Early Help Assessment is called Our Family Journey.
 The Our Family Journey tool is used to identify the early help offer that a family requires to prevent needs from escalating to a point where intervention would be necessary via a statutory assessment under the Children Act 1989.
 The Our Family Journey Tool is designed to be used by all partners to guide integrated working to provide early help, for example through the Team Around the Family (TAF) approach.

-Guidance provides an overview of the layered approach to the Waltham Forest Our Family Journey Tool and to support practitioners in completing accurate and thorough records of a family’s situation
+Our Guidance Document provides an overview of the layered approach to the Waltham Forest Our Family Journey Tool and to support practitioners in completing accurate and thorough records of a family’s situation.